0xd4y/AWSealion/README.md

 **This tool is meant to be used for legal purposes only.
 Misuse of this tool is strictly prohibited.**

 ## Key Features
-:star: Detects duplicate commands and reads the output of the API call from memory rather than passing the command to the AWS API
+:star: Detects duplicate commands and reads the output of the API call from memory rather than passing the command to the AWS API<br>
-:star: User-agent customization on a per-engagement and per-profile basis
+:star: User-agent customization on a per-engagement and per-profile basis<br>
-:star: Saves the output of all API calls
+:star: Saves the output of all API calls <br>
 :star: Allows enumeration of multiple regions via the `--regions` and `--all-regions` arguments

 ## Installation